Vauxoo/addons-clearcorp/account_invoice_ticket/README.rst

    :alt: License: AGPL-3

 =========================
-Frutrópico Invoice Ticket
+Account Invoice Ticket
 =========================

-This module was written to print, invoice in ticket format
+This module was written to print an invoice in ticket format

 Credits
 =======